 3 Messages

-4 Messages: Device A initiates the first ranging message, and Device B responds and obtains 4 time stamps.
-Then after some time, device B initiates the ranging, device A responds, and also gets four different timestamps.
-Finally, the following four time differences can be obtained: Tround1, Treply1, Tround2, Treply2
+4 Messages: Device A initiates the first ranging message and Device B responses, generating 2 time-stamps Tround1 and Treply1; then after some time, Device B initiates the ranging and Device A responds, generating two more time stamps Tround2 and Treply2.

 3 Messages: Compared with the 4 message mode, the initiation of the second ranging is avoided.
-When the device A receives the data, it will immediately return the data, and finally the following four time differences can be obtained: Tround1, Treply1, Tround2, Treply2
+When the Device A receives the data, it will immediately return the data, and finally the following four time differences can be obtained: Tround1, Treply1, Tround2, Treply2.

 The calculation method of flight time for bilateral and two-way ranging, whether it is 4-message mode or 3-message mode, can be calculated by the following formula:

-Double-sided Two-way Ranging flight time error analysis:
+The corresponding flight time error analysis:

 The above ranging mechanisms are asymmetric ranging methods, because they do not have to be the same for response time.
 Even with a 20 ppm crystal, the clock error is in the Picosecond level.
 The error formula is as follows:

-Device A runs at the required frequency Ka, and Device B runs at the required frequency Kb.
-Both Ka and Kb are close to the value 1.
+Device A runs at the required frequency kafclk, and Device B runs at the required frequency kbfclk.
+Both ka and kb are close to the value 1.

-To figure out the value of the error, if device A and B are running with poor crystal oscillation (20 ppm error), for example, device A is 20ppm slower, device B is 20 ppm faster, or put over, this will result in A total error of 40 ppm, so Ka and Kb may be 0.99998 or 1.00002.
+To figure out the value of the error, if Devices A and B are running with poor crystal oscillation (20 ppm error), for example, Device A is 20-ppm slower, Device B is 20 ppm faster, or put over, this will result in a total error of 40 ppm, so ka and kb may be 0.99998 or 1.00002.

 Even if the UWB operates over a large range, say 100 m, the air flight time of the wireless signal is about 333ns, because the error is: 20 x 10E-6 x 333 x 10E-9 = 6.7 x 10E-12 = 6.7ps, which is only 2.2 mm after the range is converted.